joe-anidas/shelterconnect/backend/README.md

 The backend includes mock data and fallback functionality for development without external API keys:

-- Mock embeddings when OpenAI API key is not provided
+- Mock embeddings when gemini API key is not provided
 - Mock coordinates when Google Maps API key is not provided
 - Sample shelter and request data for testing